Virtual Reference Desk

 How do I update my Chamber's information, including my chamber's staff, that you have on file for me?

 Instructions for Updating Chamber Information:

 4.)
-Success!
-Now you can choose to Update your Chamber Staff, view events you have registered for or items you have purchased, view My Membership details, change your login and password, and more!
+From here you can Update your Chamber Staff, view events you have registered for or items you have purchased, view My Membership details, change your login and password, and more!

 I’m getting a “page cannot be displayed” message when I try to access the ACCE website.

 If you have recently installed a free antivirus software called AVAST on your computer, you may have trouble logging in to or accessing portions of the ACCE website.
 Here are a few simple steps to correct this issue:

 - Open the AVAST main menu and select Settings.

 - Click on Active Protection.